amrAbir/Making-Designs-Website/README.md

 # Making Designs Website

-This is a website project for showcasing design work, created using HTML, CSS, JavaScript, and Bootstrap 5.
+This is a website project for showcasing design work, created using HTML, CSS, and Bootstrap 5.

 ## Technologies Used